 Ms. Krystalle is currently working toward a Childhood Development degree at Austin Community College.
 She hopes to start her Montessori teaching training in the near future.

 Ms. Gretchen believes that each child is a candle waiting to be lit.
 It is a teacher’s job to find out what lights each child’s flame and how to encourage that flame to always burn bright.
 Teaching has always been a passion of hers.
-Throughout her life, education and learning has always been paramount to the path she has chosen to pursue.
+Throughout her life, education and learning have always been paramount to the path she has chosen to pursue.

 Music is Ms. Gretchen’s first love.
 She has been singing her entire life.
 She has extensive experience teaching private voice and piano classes to children of all ages.
 She strives to use her musical knowledge and teaching skills to provide a nurturing and engaging environment where children can succeed and love learning.
 She’s is currently the Primary enrichment music teacher.